Electric Car Battery Cover & EV Warranty Protection | Kia UK

 Battery warranty on electric cars

-All EV manufacturers offer warranties on their electric car batteries.
-However, EV battery warranty coverage can differ considerably.
+All EV manufacturers offer warranty coverage on their electric car batteries.
+However, these policies can differ significantly.

-For Kia’s standard 7-year warranty, the battery warranty threshold is 70%.
-Therefore, Kia will cover any repairs or replacements if your electric car battery drops below 70% capacity within 7 years from the date of purchase.
-Our car warranty is also transferrable, so you can benefit from a higher resale value when it comes to selling your Kia.
+In addition to the 7-year/100,000 miles warranty, Kia provides an 8-year battery pack/100,000 miles warranty with a threshold of 70%.
+Therefore, Kia will cover any repairs or replacements if your electric car battery drops below 70% capacity within 8 years from the date of purchase.
+Our car battery warranty is also transferable, so you can benefit from a higher resale value when it comes to selling your Kia.

-The best EV warranty packages are those that include comprehensive coverage of your EV battery, rather than just in the instance of complete failure.
-Such as the electric battery cover provided by Kia.
-Securing this kind of EV warranty will ensure that you don’t have to live with suboptimal performance and efficiency caused by a largely faulty battery – or fund the repairs for it out of your own pocket.
+The best EV warranty packages are those that include comprehensive coverage of your EV battery, rather than just for a complete failure, such as the electric car battery warranty provided by Kia.
+Securing this kind of EV coverage will ensure that you don’t have to live with suboptimal performance and efficiency caused by a largely faulty battery – or fund the repairs for it out of your own pocket.

 Kia EV9 concept -